1st Grade Reading Expectations

 Use these templates:

-Word lists appropriate for 1st grade:
+Word lists appropriate for first grade:

 Read, reread, reread, and reread free decodable and sight word stories.
 Talk about the stories as a quick comprehension check.